 - You want an account that offers liquidity, safety and a higher interest rate than traditional savings or checking accounts.

-- You want the ability to write checks or use a debit card up to six times per month.
+- You want the ability to write checks or you may be able to use a debit card up to six times per month.

 - You want immediate access to funds if you're ever in a bind.